Mastic – Natural Gum Resin From Chios – The Flavour of Greece

 Mastic – Tears of Chios

-Mastic (mastika, masticha) is the aromatic resin collected from the small evergreen trees called Schinias (pistacia lentiscus) which grow profusely on the Greek Aegean island of Chios.
+Mastic is natural gum resin, with a pine or cedar-like taste, used to flavour many traditional Greek sweets and is collected from the Schinias trees which grow profusely on the Greek Aegean island of Chios.

-Although the Schinias tree is found in other Mediterranean countries it only produces mastic resin on Chios, presumably because of the island’s unique micro-climate.
+Although the Schinias tree (Pistacia lentiscus) is found in other Mediterranean countries it only produces mastic resin on the island of Chios, presumably because of the island’s unique micro-climate.

 Mastic Grove - Chios